 - Go Swimming – The water is so blue that you will just want to jump in.
 The cool waters also attract the locals especially the children who like to jump off of the nearby rocks.
 During Italian holidays, the beach areas get very crowded.

 - Rent a Kayak – Being on the water makes the cliffs more dramatic, the colors more intense, and the water a deeper shade of blue.
 It’s a very different way to see the five towns.

-- Torre Guardiola – This is a bird watching center and nature observation center, located just southeast of Riomaggiore marina, on Fossola Beach.
-There is a ton of local flora and fauna to be seen hear, as well as, lots of pretty birds flying about.
+- Visit Torre Guardiola – This is a bird watching center and nature observation center, located just southeast of Riomaggiore marina, on Fossola Beach.
+There is a ton of local flora and fauna to be seen here, as well as lots of pretty birds flying about.
 There is a beautiful trail that leads down to the coast from the center, which ends at a great swimming spot.

 - Nativity in Manarola – If you happen to be visiting between December 8th and the end of January, this scene is worth a quick visit.
 The Nativity Manarola is the world’s biggest lighted nativity scene.
 The opening ceremony is a big event.
 Many locals come out and light candles.

 - Go camping – The spring through early fall is a beautiful time of year to go camping here and bookings tend to fill up quickly.
 There are a few campgrounds to choose from, which offer inexpensive tent set-ups, which include beds and linens.
 Camping Aqua Dolce is a hotspot, which is near town, but also very close to the beach.